-Eight out of ten people in the United States suffers at one time or the other with back pain.
-Over $50 billion a year is spent on back pain.
-Twenty-five years ago Thomas Hanna, PhD, wrote in his book, Somatics, that 85% of adults suffer from back pain.
-That statistic hasn’t changed, and little has been done to educate doctors or patients about the root cause of most back pain: the brain and the way in which it senses and controls the back muscles.
+25 years ago Thomas Hanna, PhD, wrote in his book, Somatics, that 85% of adults suffer from back pain.
+That statistic hasn’t changed, (8 out of 10 people in the United States suffers at one time or the other with back pain), and little has been done to educate doctors or patients about the root cause of most back pain: the brain and the way in which it senses and controls the back muscles.

 From my clinical experience many back surgeries could be prevented with some basic understanding of why back muscles become tight and painful and how to release and relax them.
 Back pain is not as mysterious as we are led to believe.

 Surgery can be life saving, yet one study that looked at recovery rates for certain back pain surgeries concluded that “intensive rehabilitation” is, over time, more effective than surgery.

 Somatic Education is the least invasive solution to back pain available.

 Most chronic back pain develops over time as an habituated response to stress.
 The Landau Response (also referred to as the Green Light Reflex in Hanna Somatic Education) is a brain stem reflex that is triggered whenever we are called upon to get something done – answer the phone, write emails, rush around, pay attention… hurry up!

 Our back muscles, from the base of the skull down to the sacrum/tailbone contract, spurring us into action.
 These muscles also contract to allow us to run, jump, walk, and engage in vigorous, fun activities.
 If, however, these muscles are never taught to relax and release on a daily basis, they can end up constantly “switched on” and tight, painful, and sore.